Top 12 Computer Science Positions

 6. Network and Computer Systems Administrator

 Network and computer systems administrators are employed by businesses and organizations of almost every kind.
 They are responsible for organizing, installing and maintaining an organization’s computer systems.
 Systems administrators are key to the day-to-day operation of every office, monitoring their systems and fixing any problems that arise.
 A job as a network and computer systems administrator can lead to employment down the line as a computer network architect, who not only maintains, but also develops these communication networks.
-A bachelor’s degree in computer science is enough to gain entry into the field.
+A bachelor’s degree in computer science is enough to gain entry into the computer science field.
 You may also need to be certified in the products that you use.

 Median annual wage: $81,100